vbousquet/flexdmd/docs/UltraDMD.md

 To convert a table to FlexDMD, load the table in VPX, open the script, then find a line containing `Set UltraDMD = CreateObject("UltraDMD.DMDObject")` and replace it with `Set UltraDMD = CreateObject("FlexDMD.DMDObject")`.

 Additionally, you should share the game name with the render device (This allows virtual DMD to adapt their rendering to the played games with contextual frame,...).
-To do so, simply replace the `UltraDMD.Init` by `UltraDMD.Init cGameName`.
+To do so, simply replace the `UltraDMD.Init` by `UltraDMD.InitForGame cGameName`.

 As an example, here is the modification for the [great Diablo III table](https://www.vpforums.org/index.php?app=downloads&showfile=12750) from JPSalas:
 ```VBScript